near/nearcore/docs/practices/protocol_upgrade.md

 ### Protocol version voting and upgrade

-When a new neard version, containing a new protocol version, is released, all node maintainers need to upgarde their binary.
+When a new neard version, containing a new protocol version, is released, all node maintainers need to upgrade their binary.
 That typically means stopping neard, downloading or compiling the new neard binary and restarting neard.
 However the protocol version of the whole network is not immediately bumped to the new protocol version.
 Instead a process called voting takes place and determines if and when the protocol version upgrade will take place.

 Voting is a fully automated process in which all nodes across network (TODO - all or just validators? equal or weighted voting?) vote in support or against upgrading the protocol version.
-If the majority of nodes vote in support then the protocol version will be upgraded at an epoch change roughly 24 hours after the vote.
+If the majority of nodes vote in support then the protocol version will be upgraded at an epoch change roughly 24 hours (TODO what is the exact timeframe?
+2 epochs?) after the vote.
 The vote date is predetermined and configured by the neard release owner in the release branch [like this](https://github.com/near/nearcore/commit/9b0275de057a01f87c259580f93e58f746da75aa).
 For mainnet releases, the release on github typically happens on a Monday or Tuesday, the voting typically happens a week later and the protocol version upgrade happens a day after voting.
 This ensures